-A variety of federal agencies are responsible for undertaking vital research and data collection activities regarding the impact of disability and to improve the quality of life for children and adults with I/DD.
+A variety of federal agencies are responsible for undertaking vital research and data collection activities regarding the impact of disability and to improve the quality of life for children and adults with IDD.
 Some of these research efforts directly target our constituents, while others are more broadly based.
-The collection of accurate data on the incidence, prevalence, and well-being of individuals with I/DD is essential to informing public policy.
+The collection of accurate data on the incidence, prevalence, and well-being of individuals with IDD is essential to informing public policy.
 Significant gaps in data collection exist.
 Many national surveys still do not include questions that identify disability in a consistent manner.
 Different definitions of disability and measures of disability across various surveys make it difficult to assess the status of people with disabilities and identify trends.
-Consequently, there is no comprehensive data on individuals with developmental disabilities and their families
+Consequently, there is no comprehensive data on individuals with developmental disabilities and their families.

-" Significantly expand federal funding of basic and applied research at the Centers for Disease Control and Prevention (CDC), the Administration on Community Living (ACL), the Administration on Intellectual and Developmental Disabilities (AIDD), the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), the National Council on Disability (NCD), and the Environmental Protection Agency (EPA) designed to both improve the quality of life for our constituents and to prevent the causes and effects of I/DD;
+- Significantly expand federal funding of basic and applied research at the Centers for Disease Control and Prevention (CDC), the Administration on Community Living (ACL), the Administration on Intellectual and Developmental Disabilities (AIDD), the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), the National Council on Disability (NCD), and the Environmental Protection Agency (EPA) designed to improve the quality of life for our constituents; - " Support and expand research efforts of University Centers for Excellence in Developmental Disabilities (UCEDDs), Leadership Education in Neurodevelopmental and related Disabilities (LEND) Programs, and Intellectual and

-- " Support and expand research efforts of University Centers for Excellence in Developmental Disabilities (UCEDDs), Leadership Education in Neurodevelopmental and related Disabilities (LEND) Programs, and Intellectual and Developmental Disabilities Research Centers (IDDRCs) to discover and understand the causes of I/DD, as well as effective treatments and supports for persons with I/DD and their families; - " Provide funding for all relevant agencies to translate and disseminate to practitioners, families, and policymakers new knowledge about effective practices in culturally appropriate ways; - " Reauthorize and fully fund the Autism Collaboration, Accountability, Research, Education, and Support (CARES) Act; and ensure more research on individuals across the lifespan and in diverse populations; - " Assess the financial, social, and human impact of unmet needs of our constituents; - " Support training of existing and emerging scholars to conduct relevant research; - " Promote the prompt publication and dissemination of appropriate findings, written in commonly understood language; - " Support research that examines the effects of multiple chemical exposures on the developing nervous system and ensure that chemical exposure research and surveillance includes individuals with I/DD in any biomonitoring dataset; - " Promote research on emerging treatments and interventions within properly regulated clinical trials and assure that people with I/DD are not excluded from benefitting from effective treatments; - " Increase the participation of people with I/DD in research studies by ensuring that those who can give informed consent are not categorically excluded; - " Support research on impacts of disability on individuals
+Developmental Disabilities Research Centers (IDDRCs) to discover and understand the causes of IDD, as well as effective health care and supports for persons with IDD and their families;

+- " Provide funding for all relevant agencies to translate and disseminate to practitioners, families, and policymakers new knowledge about effective practices in culturally appropriate ways; - " Fully fund the Autism Collaboration, Accountability, Research, Education, and Support (CARES) Act; and ensure more research on individuals across the lifespan and in diverse populations; - " Assess the financial, social, and human impact of unmet needs of our constituents; - " Support training of existing and emerging scholars to conduct relevant research; - " Promote the prompt publication and dissemination of appropriate findings, written in commonly understood language; - " Promote research on emerging interventions within properly regulated clinical trials and assure that people with IDD are not excluded from benefitting from effective health care; - " Increase the participation of people with IDD in research studies by ensuring that those who can give informed consent are not categorically excluded; - " Support research on impacts of disability on individuals and caregivers, including but not limited to, impacts on health, income, and assets; - " Require the NIDILRR to prioritize and fund field-initiated and other research in the areas of physical, intellectual, and developmental disabilities that represents a mixture of methodological approaches, including qualitative and quantitative research and policy analysis; - " Promote translation of research findings to practice; - " Support research on disability and aging;

-- and caregivers, including but not limited to, impacts on health, income, assets, and divorce rates; - " Require the NIDILRR to prioritize and fund field-initiated and other research in the areas of physical, intellectual, and developmental disabilities that represents a mixture of methodological approaches, including qualitative and quantitative research and policy analysis; - " Promote translation of research findings to practice; - " Support research on disability and aging; - " Support research on pain management strategies for individuals with disabilities; - " Incorporate disability status in federally funded research; - " Expand funding to determine the current status and what can be done to alleviate the disparities in health supports and services to un-served and underserved populations; - " Require research and reporting on long term employment outcomes for people with I/DD, including those who are not successful in attaining or maintaining competitive integrated employment; - " Protect the use of the common set of questions about disability in national surveys including the American Community Survey and the Current Population Survey and promote additional use in other national surveys; - " Develop initiatives to collect comprehensive national interagency data on the needs of parents with I/DD and their families; and - " Provide funding to improve and expand the collection and publication of population-based and other data regarding our constituents, and as appropriate, other disabilities.
+- " Support research on pain management strategies for individuals with disabilities; - " Incorporate disability status in federally funded research; - " Expand funding to determine the current status and what can be done to alleviate the disparities in health supports and services to un-served and underserved populations; - " Require research and reporting on long term employment outcomes for people with IDD, including those who are not successful in attaining or maintaining competitive integrated employment; - " Protect the use of the common set of questions about disability in national surveys including the American Community Survey and the Current Population Survey and promote additional use in other national surveys; - " Develop initiatives to collect comprehensive national interagency data on the needs of parents with IDD and their families; and - " Provide funding to improve and expand the collection and publication of population-based and other data regarding our constituents, and as appropriate, other disabilities.